oskardolch/SteamCAD/docs/BUILD_INSTRUCTIONS.md

 case, you first need to extract Cairo source into "..\Cairo\cairo-1.14.8" directory.
 If you have a different version of Cairo, you must change the makefile.mingw and put the correct path to CAIROINC.
 Then you need to copy the file "cairo-features.h" from the SteamCAD\cairo\src" to "..\Cairo\cairo-1.14.8\src".
-Finally folders Build32 and Build64 under the SteamCAD root folder, copy the files cairo.dll and libcairo.dll.a to the corresponding BuildXX folder and issue the commands:
+Finally create folders Build32 and Build64 under the SteamCAD root folder, copy the files cairo.dll and libcairo.dll.a to the corresponding BuildXX folder and issue the commands:
 ```
 > compile32